 How External Indicators Impact Retail

 Many retailers, especially those with brick-and-mortar retail locations, tend to rely on historical performance data when forming their holiday strategies and forecasts.
 While that is a good place to start, there are a variety of factors outside of a retailer’s control that affects their customers’ ability and willingness to buy.
 All retailers, including brick-and-mortar, can’t afford to ignore these external indicators in their planning and forecasting process.

 Knowing customer intent, and sorting through the economic noise is more challenging than ever.
 Learning how to tell that story strategically and execute at a tactical level requires a thorough understanding of all leading indicators relevant to industry and company performance.
-With Prevedere’s ERIN Indicators data subscriptions, companies can match their own internal data against millions of global data sets that have been validated as leading indicators by ERIN, Prevedere’s AI engine.
+With Prevedere’s Prevedere Indicators data subscriptions, companies can match their own internal data against millions of global data sets that have been validated as leading indicators by Prevedere, Prevedere’s AI engine.
 Brands can create models to learn more about the driving forces behind their business and how their customers might respond to various updates, changing consumer sentiment and more.

 See how the world’s most comprehensive collection of global data sets can be used for business intelligence reporting, predictive analytics and big data projects to beat holiday retail demand estimates for Black Friday and Cyber Monday.